Olorunda

 Olorunda is a Local Government Area in Osun State, Nigeria.
 Its headquarters are located in Igbona, on the outskirts of Osogbo, the state capital.
+The current chairman of the council is Mojeed Kunle Kudayisi.

 It covers an area of 97 km^{2} and had a population of 131,761 according to the 2006 census.

 The area's postal code is 230.

+Olorunda North LCDA and Olorunda Area Council

+Olorunda North Local Council Development Area (LCDA) and Olorunda Area Council were created out of Olorunda for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairman for Olorunda North LCDA is Mohammed Gazal Kazeem and the chairman for Olorunda Area Council is Omoloye Felicia Olayemi.